techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## CKA, CKAD, CKS or KCNA Voucher Codes

-🚀  If you are preparing for CKA, CKAD, CKS or KCNA exam, save 25% (up to $143) using code **CNYDEVOPS22** at https://kube.promo/cny
+🚀  If you are preparing for CKA, CKAD, CKS or KCNA exam, save $57 using code **DCUBEOFFER** at https://kube.promo/latest

 ## Prerequisites